-  Since our Company falls in the ambit of aforesaid exemption (a); hence compliance withthe provisions of Corporate Governance shall not apply to the Company and it also does notform part of the Annual Report for the Financial Year 2015-16.
+Since our Company falls in the ambit of aforesaid exemption (a); hence compliance withthe provisions of Corporate Governance shall not apply to the Company and it also does notform part of the Annual Report for the Financial Year 2016-17.

 29. DIRECTORS' RESPONSIBILITY STATEMENT

 30. MANAGEMENT DISCUSSIONS AND ANALYSIS REPORT

-The Managements Discussion and Analysis Report for the year under review asstipulated under Regulation 34(2)(e) of the Listing Regulations is given below:
+The Management's Discussion and Analysis Report for the year under review asstipulated under Regulation 34(2)(e) of the Listing Regulations is given below:

 INDUSTRY STRUCTURE AND DEVELOPMENTS

+Non-banking finance companies (NBFCs) form an integral part of the Indian financialsystem.
+The financial services industry is highly interrelated to overall economic growthand has been a large driver of this growth.
 The Non-Banking Finance Companies (NBFCs) sawmoderation in rate of asset growth rising delinquencies resulting in higher provisioningthereby impacting profitability.
 However comfortable capitalisation levels andconservative liquidity management continues to provide comfort to the credit profile ofwell run NBFCs in spite of the impact on profitability.

 The revised regulatory framework released in November 2014 by the RBI focuses onstrengthening the structural profile of the NBFC sector.
 These changes have to beimplemented in a phased manner by March 31 2018.

-NBFCs continue to play a critical role in making financial Services accessible to awider set of Indias population and are emerging as strong intermediaries in the retailfinance space.
+NBFCs continue to play a critical role in making financial Services accessible to awider set of India's population and are emerging as strong intermediaries in the retailfinance space.
 Going forward one should expect NBFCs to further strengthen their presencein retail finance and grow at a reasonably healthy pace.

 THREATS RISKS & CONCERNS

-Growth of the Companys asset book quality of assets and ability to raise funds dependsignificantly on the economy.
+Growth of the Company's asset book quality of assets and ability to raise funds dependsignificantly on the economy.
 Unfavorable events in the Indian economy can affect consumersentiment and in turn impact consumer decision to purchase financial products.
 Competitionfrom a broad range of financial services providers unstable political environment andchanges in Government policy/regulatory framework could impact the Company'soperations.With the emergence of Small Finance Banks the landscape is set to get morecompetitive.